 Note that if the fault condition persists it will be detected in the future and re-diagnosed.

-- If the fault condition describes a configuration with well-understood impact to the Delphix Engine that cannot be changed, you can ignore the fault by clicking Ignore.
+- If the fault condition describes a configuration with a well-understood impact on the Delphix Engine that cannot be changed, you can ignore the fault by clicking Ignore.

 Note that an ignored fault will not be diagnosed again even if the underlying condition persists.

-By default, when a critical or warning fault occurs, the Delphix Engine immediately sends an email to the delphix_admin.
-Make sure you have configured an SMTP server and defined an appropriate email address for delphix_admin.
-See Setting Up the Delphix Engine for more information.
+By default, when a critical or warning fault occurs, the Delphix Engine immediately sends an email to the Engine Administrator (admin).
+Make sure you have configured an SMTP server and defined an appropriate email address for Engine Administrator (admin).
+See Initial Setup for more information.

 Fault Lifecycle Example